-Not all A330neos will offer Premium Economy but they look to be much like the Norwegian Premium seats which I have reviewed. the expected arrangement is a 2-3-2 configuration
+Not all A330neos offer Premium Economy but the expected arrangement is a 2-3-2 configuration

 Economy In The Airbus A330neo Airspace Cabin

-An 18-inch Economy seat width is the offering in economy, but the lighting, quiet cabin and storage solutions makes economy on the A330neo a better experience than on current planes.
+An 18-inch Economy seat width is the offering in economy, but the lighting, quiet cabin, and storage solutions make economy on the A330neo a better experience than on current planes.

-Another noteworthy feature is that the toilets will have mood lighting, anti-bacterial surfaces, an aroma dispenser and touchless controls on the toilet, sink and rubbish bin.
+Another noteworthy feature is that the toilets have mood lighting, anti-bacterial surfaces, an aroma dispenser, and touchless controls on the toilet, sink and rubbish bin.